 Everything you need to know about Austria:

 Austria is worth a visit year-round.
 Most often, it is associated with romantic, snow-capped mountains, powdery snow and walks through breathtakingly lovely winter wonderlands.
 Sandra, one of Single Parents on Holiday’s founders, grew up in rural Austria.
 After having lived in (and loved) London for 20 years, she relocated to Vienna in 2007.
 Distance makes the heart grow fonder.
 Sandra now appreciates her home country more than ever!
 So here are 5 reasons why we love Austria during the coldest season of the year:

 Austria is skiing at its best

 Austria boasts some of the best skiing in the world.
-Whether you choose a famous resort such as Kitzbühel or Mayrhofen for your next ski holiday or a smaller, more family-run base, you’ll find superbly-prepared pistes and state-of-the-art cable cars and chairlifts wherever you go.
+Whether you choose a famous resort such as Kitzbühel or Mayrhofen for one of your upcoming single parent ski holidays or a smaller, more family-run base, you’ll find superbly-prepared pistes and state-of-the-art cable cars and chairlifts wherever you go.
 Where else can you travel up the mountain in a heated chair lift, protected from the winds by a snow cover?
 The resort of Saalbach alone has 18 of these lifts – more than France, Italy and Switzerland put together!
 There are also more than 500 ski schools across the country, and these are viewed by skiers around the world as being the very best in the business.
 Austrians are learning to ski when the rest of us are learning to walk, so they must be doing something right.
 So if you see some little kids skiing at Olympic speed, don’t get disheartened, they’re probably locals!

 Austria means serious après-ski – and not just for skiers